-📣 Breakout Rooms are coming to Microsoft Teams in mid-to-late November 2020!
+📣 Breakout Rooms are coming to Microsoft Teams in early December 2020!
 Here’s the scoop on how to use it, hot off the presses from Microsoft’s communication to admins…

 - Heads Up: You will need to be a meeting organizer to see the Breakout Room button.
 It will be located next to the Raise Hand button (see image).

 - Breakout room setup on Teams desktop client

 - Create breakout rooms in scheduled private meetings (including recurring) and private meet now meetings

 - Meeting organizers can manage rooms and hop between rooms freely

 - Setup breakout rooms during an active meeting

 - Create up to 50 breakout rooms in a single meeting

 - Rename rooms to the title of your choice